PSLmodels/Package-Builder/README.md

 ```
 $ pbrelease --help
 usage: pbrelease  REPOSITORY_NAME  PACKAGE_NAME  MODEL_VERSION
-                  [--help]  [--also37]  [--dryrun]
+                  [--help]  [--local LOCAL]  [--also37]
-                  [--version]
+                  [--dryrun]  [--version]

 Creates conda packages named PACKAGE_NAME for the PSL model in REPOSITORY_NAME
-that has a MODEL_VERSION release.
-The packages are build locally in a
+that has a GitHub release named MODEL_VERSION.
+The packages are build locally
-temporary workspace and then uploaded to the Anaconda Cloud PSLmodels channel
+in a temporary workspace and then uploaded to the Anaconda Cloud PSLmodels
-for public distribution.
-The built/uploaded packages are for Python 3.6 and
+channel for public distribution.
+The built/uploaded packages are for Python
-optionally Python 3.7.
+3.6 and optionally Python 3.7.

 positional arguments:
   REPOSITORY_NAME  Name of repository in the GitHub organization called
                    PSLmodels.
 Example: Tax-Calculator
   PACKAGE_NAME     Name of packages to build and upload.
 Example: taxcalc
   MODEL_VERSION    Model release string that has X.Y.Z semantic-versioning
                    pattern.
-Example: 0.23.2
+Example: 1.0.1

 optional arguments:
   -h, --help       show this help message and exit
+  --local LOCAL    optional flag where LOCAL is name of local directory
+                   containing model source code used to build package, which
+                   is installed on local computer as version 0.0.0; no --local
+                   option implies model source code is cloned from GitHub
+                   REPOSITORY_NAME for MODEL_RELEASE and packages are uploaded
+                   to Anaconda Cloud PSLmodels channel for public distribution
   --also37         optional flag that causes build/upload of packages for
                    Python 3.7
-  --dryrun         optional flag that writes build/upload plan to stdout and
+  --dryrun         optional flag that writes execution plan to stdout and
                    quits without executing plan
   --version        optional flag that writes Package-Builder release version
                    to stdout and quits